 Our two examples are Minimalist Traditional in styling.
 Typically with Minimalist Traditional structures the design of the door can set the overall style for the house, so the door is incredibly important to the integrity of the house.
-The Standard Lists Modular Woodwork Catalog No. 59 featured in the slide show above was not a catalog for consumers to order from, but was a millwork catalog whose purpose was to establish nationally recognized specifications for millwork commercial standards.
+The Standard Lists Modular Woodwork Catalog No. 59 (featured images above) was not a catalog for consumers to order from, but was a millwork catalog whose purpose was to establish nationally recognized specifications for millwork commercial standards.
 The book gives an idea of what was being produced commercially in North America at the time.
 The Hattiesburg example is a dead ringer for the Standard Lists Modular Woodwork Catalog door ND 608, while the Starkville example is very similar to ND 609.

 Which Witch Door is Which?
 Do you have a favorite building in Mississippi that has a Witch Door?
 If so please share!
 Get out and take a photo of a Witch Door and post it to the Preservation In Mississippi Flickr page.